nirvdrum/svn2git/README.markdown

             --no-minimize-url            Accept URLs as-is without attempting to connect to a higher level directory --revision START_REV[:END_REV]
-                                         Start importing from SVN revision START_REV; optionally end at END_REV -m, --metadata                   Include metadata in git logs (git-svn-id) --authors AUTHORS_FILE       Path to file containing svn-to-git authors mapping (default: ~/.svn2git/authors) --exclude REGEX              Specify a Perl regular expression to filter paths when fetching; can be used multiple times
+                                         Start importing from SVN revision START_REV; optionally end at END_REV --rewrite-root URL           Set the rewriteRoot option in the [svn-remote] config -m, --metadata                   Include metadata in git logs (git-svn-id) --authors AUTHORS_FILE       Path to file containing svn-to-git authors mapping (default: ~/.svn2git/authors) --exclude REGEX              Specify a Perl regular expression to filter paths when fetching; can be used multiple times